 The CARE Lab is dedicated to training the next generation of mental health researchers and clinicians and disseminating scientific findings to the public.
 The CARE Lab fully affirms the Harvard Medical School Diversity Statement and the Massachusetts General Brigham Diversity, Equity, and Inclusion Vision Statement.
-We strive to create a diverse and inclusive research space where all members can bring their full selves to our work.
+We strive to create an inclusive research lab, and mentor future leaders in the mental health field.

 We are hiring 2-year, full-time Research Assistant and Post-doctoral Research positions to work on a study testing the intergenerational transmission of anxiety.
 We will explore how parents' cognitive bias impacts their anxiety-related parenting behaviors and ultimately their children's cognitive bias and anxiety.
 Both positions require in person work on McLean's campus.

 Statistical knowledge and experience with statistical software (e.g., SPSS, R, etc.)

 Please send cover letter, CV, and a list of three professional references to: